lfergu11/Projects/README.md

-# Laura Ferguson Data Scientist Portfolio
+# Portfolio - Laura Ferguson
 Welcome to by portfolio!
 This repository contains some projects that I have exectued.
 Please feel free to look around and let me know if you have any questions!

 # [Rideshare Analysis (SQL & Python)] (https://github.com/lfergu11/Projects/tree/main/Rideshare%20Analysis)